mchion/reddit_ELT_pipeline/README.md

 ## Futher Directions and Considerations

-- **Machine Learning**: Using machine learning or time series analysis to find patterns in the rate of comments would complete this project.
+- **Machine Learning**: In the second analysis, our goal was to find out the average amount of time it takes until users stop commenting on a post.
+Using historical data to try to predit when it was done is the realm of machine learning and data science.
+We can view comments as a stream of data over time (a time series).

-- **Monitoring and Observability**: Because our app is entirely run on a cloud platorm, monitoring and observability are especially important since we cannot be expected to log in and monitor manually.
-I mention this because when I initially launched this app, it stopped after a month, and I was not able to detect it until a month after the stop.
+- **Monitoring and Observability**: Because our app is entirely run on a cloud platorm, monitoring and observability are especially important since we cannot be expected to log in and monitor the data pipeline on a regular basis.
+This exact situation of failure occurring while not being alerted to occurred when the app stopped after a month of running due to a change in the API wrapper.